LucianoAdonis/lucianoadonis.github.io/pages/lsp-chapter-1.md

 # What it is the LEGO® SERIOUS PLAY®?

-When you search for the meaning and description of **LEGO® SERIOUS PLAY® (LSP)**, you’ll come across multiple interpretations—and that’s the cool part of the methodology, it opens up numerous opportunities for deep learning and innovative thinking.
+When you search for the meaning and description of **LSP**, you’ll come across multiple interpretations—and that’s the cool part of the methodology, it opens up numerous opportunities for deep learning and innovative thinking.
 With the right guidance, it can also **unlock the potential** of the people you work with.

 **LSP** originated in 2001, created by the **LEGO® Group** to keep up with the growing demand for innovative problem-solving and team-building approaches.
-However, since 2010 it doesn't longer supports the methodology (LSP V1.0).
-However, the **LSP Association of Master Trainers** has stepped in to keep it up-to-date, continuously refining and evolving the model.
+However, since 2010 it doesn't longer supports the methodology (LSP V1.0), though it continues to sell the LEGO® sets used in the process.
+For more details, see [Chapter 3](./lsp-chapter-3).

-It's really powerful approach with a wide range of applications, that can foster deep learning and innovative thinking.
-Moreover, there's an [LEGO® SERIOUS PLAY® Certification](https://seriousplay.community/usa/certification/) for those who want to master the methodology in the **version 2.0**.
+The **LSP Association of Master Trainers** now maintains and develops **Version 2.0** of the methodology, introducing improvements based on feedback from practitioners and facilitators.

+For those who want to learn this methodology, there's the training program to get the [LEGO® SERIOUS PLAY® Certification](https://seriousplay.community/usa/certification/).

 <br>